Blog

 • Evaluate the shipping methods available.
 Can the supplier offer expedited shipping if needed?

-• Check if the equipment will be shipped directly from the supplier or if it will come from a third-party distributor, which might affect delivery times.
+• Check whether the equipment will be shipped directly from the supplier or from a third-party distributor, as this might affect delivery times.

 Packaging and Handling: